biologist79/ESPuino/README.md

 * [Buttons](https://de.aliexpress.com/item/32896285438.html)
 * [Speaker](https://www.visaton.de/de/produkte/chassiszubehoer/breitband-systeme/fr-7-4-ohm)
 * uSD-card: doesn't have to be a super-fast one; uC is limiting the throughput.
 Tested 32GB without any problems.
+* uSD in SD-MMC (1 Bit) mode: Several devkits with onboard SD slot have support for this mode, e.g.: (https://de.aliexpress.com/item/4001229463219.html)
+* optional replace the RFID-reader with a the better one: PN5180 comes with better RFID range, less power consumption and support for ISO-15693 / iCode SLIX2 tags (https://www.bing.com/shop?q=pn5180&FORM=SHOPTB)
 Most of them can be ordered cheaper directly in China.
 It's just a give an short impression of the hardware; feel free to order where ever you want to.
 These are not affiliate-links.

 ## Getting Started